 We present a low-cost natural culturing medium and an easy set up capable of rapidly indicating tubercular growth.
-Mature coconut water was used as growth medium with a silicon solar cell cum biosensor detector.
-Autoclaved mature coconut water was formulated by adding penicillin and amphotericin B. The prototype biosensor comprised a light source of LED 600 nm, silicon solar cell (0.05 W, 0.5 V, 0.25 cm2 effective area) and a multimeter.
-Turbidity which is detected by the setup is inversely proportional to variation of photocurrent.
-The inoculum of three bacterial suspensions equivalent to McFarland Standards-No. 0.5, 1 and 2 were prepared using a standard strain of MTB.
-Each suspension (3 ml) was incubated for 24 days at 37 °C in a CO2 (10%) incubator.
-Growth was measured using biosensor at three day intervals and for comparison, also with a multi-mode plate reader.
-Increase in bacterial number was confirmed with ZN staining.
-Biosensor readings decreased as turbidity increased and seemed more sensitive to the initial increase in bacterial number (1x106-1x108 CFU/ml); day3-day14.
+Mature coconut water was utilized as the culture medium and a silicon solar cell cum biosensor as detector of mycobacterium growth.
+Autoclaved mature coconut water was formulated by adding penicillin and amphotericin B. The prototype biosensor comprised a light source (LED 600 nm), tube holder 1.44 cm, silicon solar cell (0.05 W, 0.5 V, 0.25 cm effective area) and a multimeter.
+The set up could detect turbidity and provides the reading as a variation of photocurrent, which is inversely proportional to turbidity.
+The study was conducted in two batches, three bacterial suspensions equivalent to McFarland Standards-No.0.5, 1 and 2 were prepared using a standard strain of MTB.
+Each suspension (3 ml) was incubated for 24 days at 37°C in a CO2 (10%) incubator.
+Growth was measured using biosensor at three day intervals and for comparison, readings were also taken using a multi-mode plate reader.
+Increase in bacterial number was confirmed with microscopy using ZN staining.
+Biosensor readings decreased as turbidity increased and seemed more sensitive to the initial increase in bacterial number (1x10-1x10 CFU/ml); day3-day14, than the spectrophotometer.
 MTB propagates in coconut water with clump and cords formation; and results indicate that generation time varies with initial inoculum size.
-Coconut water composition allows the propagation of MTB.
-The readings of the prototype biosensor were correlative to the spectrophotometer ($R^2=0.5202$), with a minimum time to detection (TTD) of: 7-10 days.

-This approach using coconut water as culture medium and silicon solar cell cum biosensor is useful for resource limited environments.
+Composition of coconut water is sufficient allows propagation of MTB.
+However, competition for nutrients seems to affect their growth rate.
+The readings of the prototype biosensor were correlative to the spectrophotometer (R2=0.5202), with a minimum time to detection (TTD) of: 7-10 days.
+This approach using coconut water as culture medium and silicon solar cell cum biosensor is a potentially useful MTB diagnostic method in resource limited environments.